I recently bought two Lodge cast iron skillets of the same size. Both were 10.25-inch pans, and both came pre-seasoned.

 You have heard why I like having the baker’s skillet and what I don’t like, but what are others saying?

 One person is thrilled with the pan.
 They used it to make a pan pizza and said it didn’t stick.
-They gave it 5 stars.

 Another person who hadn’t used their baker’s skillet yet, liked it because it fit nicely inside their dutch oven for storage and the silicone grips had interlocking grips that fit perfectly on the loop handles.
 This person said they would use their skillet on the grill and in the oven to bake cobbler and deep-dish pizza.
-They also gave this pan a 5-star rating.

 Overall, this looks like a great skillet with high marks.
 However, I was surprised that no one mentioned the lighter weight as that is what I found most remarkable.